 Dr. Harry Edwards, a retired sports sociologist and scholar at the University of California, Berkeley, thought so much of Kaepernick’s action that in 2020, he suggested the former quarterback receive one of the world’s greatest honors.

-“[This is] not just because of him but because of all the athletes down through history, going all the way back to our first major Black superstars: Major Taylor, Jackie Robinson, Joe Louis, Jesse Owens and, of course Paul Robeson.
-All of these great athletes who’ve taken stands at great sacrifice in order to push social justice and human rights, none of them have ever been nominated for a Nobel Peace Prize.
+“[This is] not just because of him but because of all the athletes down through history, going all the way back to our first major Black superstars: Major Taylor, Jackie Robinson, Joe Louis, Jesse Owens, and, of course, Paul Robeson.
+All of these great athletes who’ve taken stands at great sacrifice in order to push for social justice and human rights, none of them have ever been nominated for a Nobel Peace Prize.
 I’m going to do that,” he said.

 While Kaepernick has not been honored with the Nobel Prize, his refusal to acknowledge the national anthem would be met with retaliation.
 He became a free agent after the 2016 season and has yet to be signed onto a team.
 In 2017, President Trump denounced Kaepernick and other NFL players who refused to acknowledge the national anthem and encouraged NFL owners to fire those who protested.